adamalrasi/adamalrasi/README.md

 <div align="center">
 👋 Hi there.
 I'm Adam, a Software Engineer, ready to embark on an epic journey of coding adventures!

-My ultimate goal✨ is to become a Senior Software Engineer by leading and mentoring other developers, and by building and maintaining large-scale web applications.
+My ultimate goal✨ is to become a Senior Software Engineer by leading and mentoring other developers, and by building and maintaining large-scale web/mobile applications.
 </div>

 <br>